slackapi/bolt-js/docs/content/basic/authenticating-oauth.md

   signingSecret: process.env.SLACK_SIGNING_SECRET,
   clientId: process.env.SLACK_CLIENT_ID,
   clientSecret: process.env.SLACK_CLIENT_SECRET,
-  stateSecret: 'my-state-secret',
+  stateSecret: process.env.SLACK_STATE_SECRET,
   scopes: ['channels:history', 'chat:write', 'commands'],
   installationStore: new FileInstallationStore(),
 });
 ```
 :::warning

 This is **_not_** recommended for use in production - you should implement your own production store.
-Please see the example code to the right and [our other examples](https://github.com/slackapi/bolt-js/tree/main/examples/oauth).
+Please see the example code to the right and [our other OAuth examples](https://github.com/slackapi/bolt-js/tree/main/examples/oauth).

 :::